-“I hear, and I forget
+“I hear, and I forget.

-I see, and I remember
+I see, and I remember.

 I do, and I understand.”

-Create an Environment for Peer Learning.
-When you want to boost your participants’ motivation, focus, and depth of understanding try incorporating some form of Peer Learning.
-The exact way to accomplish this depends on what the participants need to learn.
-It could mean bringing in colleagues who have already mastered the material and share some personal tidbits, shortcuts, and ways the material helped them in their jobs and careers.
-It could mean creating teams and handing out material where each team is expected to research the information and then teach it to their peers.
-As the trainer, you serve as the SME and conduct the debrief.
-Research says participants are more motivated when they learn from their peers so when you have material that needs an extra boost, think about leveraging the power of peers.
+Create an environment for peer learning.
+When you aim to boost your participants’ motivation, focus, and depth of understanding, incorporate some form of peer learning.
+The exact approach depends on what participants need to learn.
+It might involve inviting colleagues who have already mastered the material to share personal insights, shortcuts, and the ways in which the knowledge helped them in their jobs and careers.
+It could mean dividing participants into teams, providing them with material to research, and then asking each team to teach their findings to their peers.